Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Flesh
 Require Cannibalism?
 Maybe not
 ##		C	Drug Warrior
+###			C	Feature: Apply multiple effects at once
+This will be a little harder than expected.
+Try a prefix to GoalBattle.Process, but still use the vanilla flags to prevent redundancy.
 ###			C	Extendo-Wheels
 Gain Roller Skates
 ###			C	Suicide Bomber